 If working from home is becoming a bit of a challenge for you right now, then I’m here to help!
 Here are some tips to help you stay sane, productive, and healthy as you adjust to the new normal.

 Treat it like a normal work day

 Stay in your normal routine and treat it like you’re still going to work.
-It might sound simple enough, but for those of us who are first-timers out there, it’s an important thing to remember.
+It might sound simple enough, but for those of us who are first-timers, it’s an important thing to remember.